 Consistent efforts in these areas will help keep your home pest-free year-round.

 Managing indoor pests in the fall involves more than just setting traps and spraying pesticides.
-It requires a mix of safe pesticide use, strategic trapping, knowing when to call a professional, and ongoing prevention efforts.
+It requires a mix of safer pesticide use, strategic trapping, knowing when to call a professional, and ongoing prevention efforts.
 A clean and well-maintained home is less likely to attract pests.

 Keeping pests out helps protect your home and family.
 If you’re dealing with persistent pest problems or large infestations, it’s time to seek expert assistance.
 Contact LuvaLawn to schedule an indoor pest control service and ensure your home remains pest-free all year round.
 Act now for a safer, healthier home environment!